elatov/elatov.github.io/_posts/2012-10-08-vcap5-dca-objective-1-1-implement-and-manage-complex-storage-solutions.md

 >
 > When upgrading the datastore, use the following command: vmkfstools -T /vmfs/volumes/UUID
 >
 > **NOTE** All hosts accessing the datastore must support VMFS5 .
-If any ESX/ESXi host version 4.x or earlier is using the VMFS3 datastore, the upgrade fails and the host&#8217;s mac address is displayed. with the Mac address details of the Host which is actively using the Datastore
+If any ESX/ESXi host version 4.x or earlier is using the VMFS3 datastore, the upgrade fails and the host's mac address is displayed. with the Mac address details of the Host which is actively using the Datastore

 <div class="SPOSTARBUST-Related-Posts">
   <H3>